WASasquatch/was-node-suite-comfyui/README.md

 The token name can be anything excluding the `:` character to define your token.
 It can also be simple Regular Expressions.

+Tokens can be used in most Text nodes, though if I bave forgotten to add supprt please let me know. this allows you to use the dynamic token creation nodes to save any number of things to use re-use in nodes.
+This includes converting saved numbers to number formats and applying math, and saving the token again to update it.
+You could use this to manipulate mumbers between runs.

 ## Built-in Tokens
   - [time]
     - The current system microtime